zoltraks/blastar/docs/recognition.md

+Here I will try to describe how to understand the original author's (Elon Musk) code.

+Original code can be found [here](blastar.txt).

 At first I thought it was just MSX BASIC program for some MSX compatible machine.
 After some digging and hints from article I originally found source listing for that game it came out, that originally it was made for Spectravideo [SVI-328 MKII](http://www.samdal.com/svi328mkii.htm) machine.